 Table 5.5 presents the results for total controlled release of mine-affected water from Jellinbah Mine.
 The model results demonstrate mine water releases in accordance with the EA are likely to occur.
 The enhanced release conditions allow for combined releases from both Environmental Dam and Mackenzie North MWD to occur.
-The storage capacity of the Environmental Dam is kept at an optimum level to allow for maximized releases by dewatering Plains Pit to Environmental Dam even though mining has ceased at the pit.
-Overall, releases are expected to increase in the next year, especially in the median climate scenario, due to the higher total site inventory compared to previous years.
+The storage capacity of the Environmental Dam is kept at an optimum level to allow for maximised releases.
+Overall, releases are likely to occur in the next year if significant rainfall occurs in the 2024/25 wet season, due to increased dam inventories.